Illustration of a Person on a Tax Arrival Goal

 Results

-The client no longer holds a concentrated, highly appreciated portfolio that reflected the views of an active manager in whom the client no longer had confidence.
-Instead the client holds a more diversified, tax-efficient portfolio with reduced risk relative to the target index.
-Over the course of time, the deviation between the client’s portfolio and the target index will be whittled down by Parametric’s continuous management efforts, opportunistically using cash flows and loss-harvesting proceeds to remove the largest deviations between the index and the portfolio.
+The client no longer holds a concentrated, highly appreciated portfolio that reflected the views of an underperforming active manager.
+Instead the client holds a more diversified, tax-efficient portfolio with less risk relative to the target index.
+Over time, the deviation between the client’s portfolio and the target index will be whittled down by Parametric’s continuous management efforts, opportunistically using cash flows and loss-harvesting proceeds.

-At Parametric, we manage more than $134 billion in assets in Custom Core accounts alone.* Paying close attention to tax management while maintaining adherence to the client’s desired benchmark is a critical component of our comprehensive approach.
+At Parametric, we manage more than $232 billion in assets in Custom Core accounts alone.* Focusing on tax management while maintaining adherence to the client’s desired benchmark is a critical component of our comprehensive approach.